Chew Valley Lake: Location

-Access and transportation
+Access and transport

 Access to the waterside is restricted in places to reduce the disruption to wildlife.
 Paths around the lake are generally flat and, where paths are surfaced, wheelchair access is possible.

 Visitors are officially invited to use public transport, but overwhelmingly arrive by private car, encouraged by the provision of parking spaces.
 The "Chew Valley Explorer" bus route 672/674 provides access.

 In 2002 a 1.9-mile (3-kilometre) safe cycle route, the Chew Lake West Green Route, was opened along the B3114 on the western part of the lake.
 It forms part of the Padstow to Bristol West Country Way, National Cycle Network Route 3.
 It has all-weather surfacing, providing a smooth off-road facility for ramblers, mobility-challenged visitors and cyclists of all abilities.
 It was funded by Bath and North East Somerset Council with the support of Sustrans and the Chew Valley Recreational Trail Association.
 Minor roads around the lake are also frequently used by cyclists.

 Bristol Airport is approximately 10 miles (15 km) away.
 The nearest major road is the A368, which runs along the southern edge of the lake and provides access from Bath and Weston super Mare.
 The A37 and A38 are slightly further away, providing access from Bristol.
 The lake is also easily accessible from the M5 motorway at junctions 18 and 22, with visitors instructed to follow signs to Bristol Airport.
 Car parking is available at the visitor centre and Woodford Lodge, for which a charge is made, and a small amount of parking is available at points around the lake; some of these are restricted to those with fishing permits.